ayalamarcelo/JWTShield/README.md

 If you find any issues or have suggestions for improvements, please report them using the GitHub Issue Tracker.

 ## Contact
-If you have any questions or need furthere assitance, open an issue.
+If you have any questions or need furthere assistance open an issue.